-At December 31, 2019, cash and cash equivalents included \$0.4 million of restricted cash, which is related to collateral for a lease and credit card deposits.
-Cash and cash equivalents did not include any restricted cash at December 31, 2018.
-At December 31, 2019 and 2018, cash and cash equivalents excluded \$0.3 million of restricted cash, which is related to an account established as collateral for a lease arrangement and was included in other assets on the consolidated balance sheets.
+At December 31, 2020 and 2019, cash and cash equivalents included \$0.4 million of restricted cash, which is related to collateral for a lease and credit card deposits.
+At December 31, 2020 and 2019, cash and cash equivalents excluded \$0.2 million and \$0.3 million, respectively, of restricted cash, which is related to an account established as collateral for a lease arrangement and is included in other assets on the consolidated balance sheets.